nwsw/nwcplugin-api/api/nwcplay.md

 <a name="getNoteNumber"></a>
 **nwcplay.getNoteNumber**([StaffPos]), Returns #NoteNumber

 This returns the MIDI note number for the current position on the staff, based on the currently active clef, key, bar accidentals, and transposition.
-It accepts an offset index relative to the current user object's staff position which defaults to 0 (the current user object's position).
+It accepts an offset index relative to the current object's staff position which defaults to 0 (the current object's position).

 The `StaffPos` can also be a `nwctxt` specification, as returned by [ntnidx:notePitchPos()](nwc.ntnidx.md#notePitchPos).